oguimbal/jcool-docs/how-to.md

 You can fill [the demander initial form](https://app.staging.justice.cool/form?reset=true).

-One problem, though: The opponent you will chose will not be notified, and nobody will answer you.
+One problem, though: the opponent you choose will not be notified, and nobody will answer you.

 To fix this, you can use an [autoresponder](/auto-responders.md) as your opponent.

-For instance, when filing a test aerial litigation, you would have to chose an autoresponder as opponent airline:
+For instance, when filling a test aerial litigation, you would have to choose an autoresponder as opponent airline:

 ![logo](_media/ar-company.png)